SUNW4VE/ChromaFire/README.md

-testing instructions:
+Testing instructions:
-- download the exe
+- Download the exe
-- launch it
+- Launch it
-- quit by either closing the window, ctrl+c in terminal, or ctrl+q anywhere
+- Quit by either closing the window, ctrl+c in terminal, or ctrl+q anywhere
-- have fun
+- Have fun

-why use this over legacy chromafire?
+Why use this over legacy chromafire?
 - 94% --> 98% in-game accuracy
-- no setup required
+- No setup required
-- non-white checks instead of red checks (more predictable)
+- Non-white checks instead of red checks (more predictable)
-- massive overhead reduction (and therefore signal-to-latency reduction)
+- Massive overhead reduction (and therefore signal-to-latency reduction)
-- no reported bugs
+- No reported bugs
-- not world infamous spaghetti code
+- Not world infamous spaghetti code